coston/react-demo/readme.md

 ## Features

-A component to quickly push out a demo application
+A component for quickly throwing together a react package demo

 ## Install